alexadmin/it_overview/README.md

 4. All connections and parameters to external sources should be in one file.

+100% people utilization are equals to 100% utilization of server.
+[4] p.
+11.

 Testers should write automated test before developers starts write code.

 [Foreword](#Foreword)